Small bowel resection - discharge

-- You may use stool softeners if your doctor tells you it is ok.
+- You may use stool softeners if your provider tells you it is ok.

-- Ask your doctor if you can take milk of magnesia or magnesium citrate.
-Do not take any laxatives without asking your doctor first.
+- Ask your provider if you can take milk of magnesia or magnesium citrate.
+Do not take any laxatives without asking your provider first.

 - Ask your provider if it is ok to eat foods that contain a lot of fiber or take an over-the-counter fiber product such as psyllium (Metamucil).